MEDSCI 721 : Advanced Toxicology

 Attendance is required at scheduled activities including tutorials to receive credit for components of the course.

-The course will include live online events including group discussions/tutorials.
+The course will NOT include live online events including group discussions/tutorials.

 The activities for the course are scheduled as a standard weekly timetable.